dafer45/TBTK/README.md

 # License
 TBTK is free software that is licensed under the Appache 2.0 license (see the file "License").
-Please give attribution in accordance with the "Cite" section hereunder.
+Please give attribution in accordance with the "Cite" section below.

 ### Third party license
 #### json/TBTK/json.hpp (for serialization)